DFS Replication overview

 Using DFS Replication on a virtual machine in Azure has been tested with Windows Server; however, there are some limitations and requirements that you must follow.

 - Using snapshots or saved states to restore a server running DFS Replication for replication of anything other than the SYSVOL folder causes DFS Replication to fail, which requires special database recovery steps.
 Similarly, don't export, clone, or copy the virtual machines.
-For more information, see article 2517913 in the Microsoft Knowledge Base, as well as Safely Virtualizing DFSR.
+For more information, see article 2517913 in the Microsoft Knowledge Base, and Safely Virtualizing DFSR.

 - When backing up data in a replicated folder housed in a virtual machine, you must use backup software from within the guest virtual machine.